unitaryfund/unitaryhack2022/projects/qiskit.md

 [Qiskit](https://qiskit.org) is an open-source SDK for working with quantum computers at the level of pulses, circuits, and application modules.

 The `qiskit-terra` component is the foundation on which the rest of Qiskit is built.
-Includes tools to build circuits and transpile them, besides a quantum information module and visualization tools.
+It includes tools to build circuits and transpile them, as well as a quantum information module and visualization tools.
 It also comes with a circuit library.

 If it is the first time contributing to `qiskit-terra`, please take a look at our [contribution guidelines](CONTRIBUTING.md).